jhuckaby/pixl-server-storage/docs/Transactions.md

 When a transaction is first started, the only thing that happens is a unique ID is assigned, and a lock is obtained.
 Both are based on the path that is passed into [begin()](API.md#begin).
 Nothing is written to disk at this point -- that is deferred until actual operations are performed on the transaction object.

 Each record that is mutated (created, updated or deleted) inside a transaction is written to a temporary file, and also a ledger is kept in memory to keep track of which records are changed.
-The in-memory ledger only contains keys and a "state" character, representing a created, updated or deleted record.
+The in-memory ledger only contains keys and a "state", representing a created, updated or deleted record.
 Only records created or updated have an associated temp file on disk.
 Deleted records are marked in memory only (no need for a temp file).

 For example, consider a transaction that begins with path `test1`...